mapo80/sigver/README.md

 ### Preprocessing comparison

 The verifier preprocesses every input image before running the ONNX model.
-The Python library and the C# implementation now follow the same steps: centering the signature on an 840×1360 canvas, removing the background with Otsu thresholding, resizing to 170×242 and cropping a 150×220 window.
+The Python library and the C# implementation follow the same sequence of
+operations: a light Gaussian blur is applied, the signature is centred on an 840×1360 canvas, background pixels are removed using Otsu thresholding, the image is resized to 170×242 and finally a 150×220 crop is taken.
 The tables below show the resulting images for those involved in the failing test as well as ten examples from passing tests.